anchmurthy/anchmurthy.github.io/_pages/about.md

 - **Bias from Experimentation in Online Platforms**: We study the problem of A/B testing run by a two-sided online marketplace, and we focus on characterizing bias that results from estimating the variance of the estimated treatment effect.
 This allows us to quantify the effect of interference on the platform's decisions to launch features.
 This work has been done in collaboration with research scientists at Airbnb.

-# Outreach
+# Outreach and Organizing
-At Stanford, I have served as a mentor for the MS&E department's [Undergraduate Diversity in Research](https://msandedei.stanford.edu/diversity-research) program.
-I am also a board member and mentor for [Stanford Women in Math Mentoring](https://swimm.stanford.edu/).
+At Stanford, I have served as a mentor for the MS&E department's [Undergraduate Diversity in Research](https://msandedei.stanford.edu/diversity-research) program, as well as a board member and mentor for [Stanford Women in Math Mentoring](https://swimm.stanford.edu/).
+I am also involved with [EAAMO Bridges](https://bridges.eaamo.org/) (formerly Mechanism Design for Social Good), where I am a co-organizer for the working group on environmental applications.

 At Columbia, I was Vice President Internal of the Society of Women Engineers, where I coordinated many of our outreach events, including the [Engineering Exploration Experience](http://www.seas.columbia.edu/swe/eee.html) .
 I also provided math tutoring to elementary and middle school students around Harlem and Morningside Heights through Columbia's [One-to-One Tutoring](https://www.communityimpact.columbia.edu/content/one-one-tutoring) community impact program.